danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 4. **The text shows the status** of the program, e.g. "Loading Model", "Model Loaded", "Generating...", "Ready!": `<p id="status">Loading Model</p>`

-5. **A clickable button** with the word 'generate'. `<button id="generate">generate</button>`
+5. **A clickable button** with the word 'generate': `<button id="generate">generate</button>`

 6. **A result area** that will display the generative text: `<p id="result"></p>`

 **sketch.js**

-The sketch loads the pre-trained model and generates text based on the collected data (in terms of the seed text, its length and temperature value).
+The sketch loads the pre-trained model and generates text based on the collected data (in terms of the seed text, its length, its and temperature value).

 The first step is to initialize and load the trained model in your sketch with the path `./model/AP_book/` by using the method `charRNN` from the ml5 library.
 The callback function `modelReady` will be executed when the model is successfully loaded in the sketch and thereby turning the status from "Loading Model" to "Model Loaded".